wp-plugins/5mincom-video-suggestions/readme.txt

 == Description ==

 The AOL On Network creates, curates, programs, distributes videos across all screens and measures audience engagement.

 The AOL On Network's video syndication plugin solution includes access to a vast video library.
-These high quality, engaging videos can be delivered across multiple platforms and devices via The AOL On Network Video Plugin’s innovative technology.
+These high quality, engaging videos can be delivered across multiple platforms and devices via The AOL On Network Video Plugin's innovative technology.
 The plugin enables Editors and Publishers to embed videos into their articles from within the WordPress work environment.
 The Editors will appreciate the seamless integration of the plugin's user interface and the minimal time and effort required to embed videos that best fits their article and target audience.

 Features: